NoxHarmonium/noxharmonium.github.io/pages/index.md

 I'm a Senior software engineer with over ten years of experience developing software in a broad range of fields from mobile and games development, to cloud systems integration and full stack web application development.

+When I'm not doing my day job, I'm currently focused on building a retro console from scratch (starting with a simulator).
+The project is called SIRC and can be found at [https://github.com/NoxHarmonium/sirc](https://github.com/NoxHarmonium/sirc)

 For my resume, check out my [LinkedIn profile](https://www.linkedin.com/in/seanpdawson/)

 ## Links